bcoin-org/bcoin-org.github.io/api-docs-slate/source/includes/_clients.md

 });
 ```

-You can also use api with Javascript Library (used by `bcoin cli`).
+You can also use api with Javascript Library (used by `bcoin-cli`).
 There are two objects: `bcoin.http.Client` for general API and `bcoin.http.Wallet` for wallet API.

 `bcoin.http.Client` options: